travis-ci/docs-travis-ci-com/blog/_posts/2013-01-25-the-worker-gets-a-revamp.md

 Timeouts and Stalls
 -------------------

 As much as we love Travis Worker and Travis Build, things aren't always pain free.
 If you've been using Travis for any period of time you would have possibly come across two annoying bugs, the dreaded [VMFatalError](https://travis-ci.org/westoque/phantomjs.rb/builds/3614255), and the [stalled job](https://travis-ci.org/rootpy/rootpy/jobs/3606285/#L31) (which also includes false timeouts).
 These issues are an awful and frustrating experience for our users, and no easier for us.
-I would go as far to say that every time a VM explodes or a timeout fails a test incorrectly, a German looses his leiderhoosen.
+I would go as far to say that every time a VM explodes or a timeout fails a test incorrectly, a German looses his lederhosen.

 <figure class="small right">
   [ ![The Travis Team in Lederhosen](http://mudskipperbeerlife.files.wordpress.com/2011/09/lederhosen.jpg) ](http://mudskipperbeerlife.wordpress.com/tag/lederhosen/)